LarkspurCA/androidweardocs/explore.rst

 How Does Android Wear Work?
 ===========================

-By: Michael Hahn, July 2014
+By Michael Hahn, July 2014

 The easiest way to learn how Android Wear works is to install the Android Wear application on your handheld device and and try it out.
 The new Android Wear app completely replaces the earlier Android Wear Preview app.